whatisnuclear/website/_news/2025-02-25-a-nuclear-startup-will-probably-not-be-the-next-spacex.md

 Still, I’d prefer the nuclear industry spend at least as much time looking at the successful nuclear buildouts in France, South Korea, and Japan as they do successful design in different industries.
-If we want to hang a poster on the wall, perhaps it should be of Shin Kori Unit 4, built in 2015 for approximately [$2,900/kW in 2025 dollars](https://www.sciencedirect.com/science/article/pii/S0301421516300106) (though certainly caveats are needed on the cost).
 Those countries applied standard designs with the same utility, AE, EPC and regulator, to great effect.
+If we want to hang a poster on the wall, perhaps it should be of South Korea's Shin Kori Unit 4, built in 2015 for approximately [$2,900/kW in 2025 dollars](https://www.sciencedirect.com/science/article/pii/S0301421516300106) (though certainly caveats are needed on the cost).

 If we could build a nuclear plant in the US today at that cost, [it would be cheaper to write off a brand new combined cycle natural gas plant, scrap it, and